piadevaniya08/IU_DLBCSPJWD01-FEEDME/README.md

 ## ✅Test Cases
-✅Test case 1: User can search for an ingredient or dish

-•	Click on the search field and type an ingredient or dish.
+✅Test case 1: User can search for an ingredient or dish •Click on the search field and type an ingredient or dish.
+Test Data: search any ingredient/dish e.g. "chicken“, "pasta with pesto“, "gluten-free brownies“.

-•	Click the search button.
+ •Click the search button.

-•	Expected outcome: Edamam API returns data from the keyword that was searched, and recipes/recipe cards  are shown.
+•Expected outcome: Edamam API returns data from the keyword that was searched, and recipes/recipe cards  are shown.

  ✅Test case 2: User can filter recipes

-•	After a keyword has been searched for,  click on the filter and choose an option.
+  •After a keyword has been searched for,  click on the filter and choose an option.
+Test Data: Search "salad", then select "Cuisine Type: Italian", "Diet Type: High-Fiber", "Health Labels: Vegetarian".

-•	Expected outcome: Recipes will be filtered according to the users search and filters they chose.
+•Expected outcome: Recipes will be filtered according to the users search and filters they chose.

 ✅Test case 3 : User can view contents of recipe cards:

-•	Click on the view recipe button.
+•Click on the view recipe button.
+Test data: e.g., Click the view recipe button on "Zucchini and Almond Pasta Salad“.

-•	Expected outcome: Recipe content like the picture of the dish, the ingredients, nutritional value and link to the original recipe website should show up.
+•Expected outcome: Recipe content like the picture of the dish, the ingredients, nutritional value and link to the original recipe website should show up.

 ✅Test case 4 : User can toggle dark mode

-•	Click on the dark mode button
+•Click on the dark mode button

-•	Expected outcome: When website is currently in light mode and dark mode button is clicked, website turns to darker colours (dark mode).
-When website is currently in dark mode and dark mode button is clicked, website turns to lighter colours (light mode).
+•Expected outcome: When website is currently in light mode and dark mode button is clicked, website turns to darker colours (dark mode).
+When website is currently in dark mode and dark mode button is clicked, website turns to light colours (light mode).

 ✅Test case 5: User can favourite recipes

-•	Click on the white heart on the recipe card.
+•Click on the white heart on the recipe card.
+Test data: e.g.,  Click on white heart on “Zucchini and Almond Pasta Salad".

-•	Expected outcome: The heart turns red and a green message pops up at the bottom of the screen saying that the recipe has been added to my favourites.
+•Expected outcome: The heart turns red and a green message pops up at the bottom of the screen saying that the recipe has been added to my favourites.

 ✅Test case 6 : User can unfavourite recipes:

-•	Click on red heart at bottom of recipe card
+•Click on red heart at bottom of recipe card.
+Test data: e.g.,  Click on red heart on “Zucchini and Almond Pasta Salad".

-•	Expected outcome: The red heart turns white and a blue message pops up at the bottom of the screen saying that the recipe has been removed from favourites.
+•Expected outcome: The red heart turns white and a blue message pops up at the bottom of the screen saying that the recipe has been removed from favourites.